3dem/relion-documents/source/STA_tutorial/ImportTomo.rst

 :Frame dose (e/A^2):: \

-    (If this values varies among the input tomograms, then specify it using its own column in the description input STAR file.)
+    (If this value varies among the input tomograms, then specify it using its own column in the description input STAR file.)

 :Ordered list:: input/order_list.csv

     (A 2-column, comma-separated file with the frame-order list of the tilt series, where the first column is the frame (image) number (starting at 1) and the second column is the tilt angle (in degrees).
-If this values varies among the input tomograms, then specify it using its own column in the description input STAR file.)
+If this value varies among the input tomograms, then specify it using its own column in the description input STAR file.)

 :Flip YZ?: Yes